getify/You-Dont-Know-JS/types & grammar/ch1.md

 Not so fast.

 The built-in `isNaN(..)` utility (which is technically `window.isNaN(..)`) has a fatal flaw.
-It appears it tried to take the name of `NaN` ("not a number") too literally -- that its job is, basically: "return the negation of an 'is it a number?' test."
+It appears it tried to take the name of `NaN` ("not a number") too literally -- that its job is, basically: "test if the thing passed in is either not a number or is a number."

 ```js
 var a = 2 / "foo";